 Mendocino Generations operates in California’s Mendocino County, spanning between a large section of coastline and the Mendocino National Forest.
-Mendocino Generations began in 2015 with second-generation cannabis farmer Chiah Flowers and her husband.
+Mendocino Generations began in 2015 with second-generation cannabis farmer Chiah Rodriques and her husband.
 What started as two brands has quickly grown into a network a vast network of sun-grown cannabis farms.
 The network represents a microcosm of the future of cannabis culture.

 Mendocino Generations originally began as a way for small cannabis farmers to brace for the incoming wave of recreational cannabis.
 They knew its government regulation and investor money was poised to reshape the states cannabis culture and economy.
 The first two brands in the network were Arcanna Flowers and Mendocino Generation Flowers, and that quickly grew to 35 farms in 2017 and is up to 60 this year.

 “It’s like herding cats, they’re all going different directions,” she said.

 Mendocino Generations acts as an all-encompassing cannabis business ecosystem.
 They offer services from compliance to education, distribution, cultivation, and aggregation to fill brand orders.
 They also heavily contributes to cannabis advocacy groups like the Cannabis Growers Association, Emerald Exchange, Mendocino Appalations Project, and the International Cannabis Farmers Association.

 While the majority of the farms come to Mendocino Generations with experience, something like 95 percent, there are others that come to California with high hopes and little understanding of how the legal cannabis industry actually operates.
 While they may be permaculture farmers or contain other traits that make them the desirable people to be in the cannabis industry, some just don’t know what they’re doing.
 It’s like “building the ship while flying,” Rodriques said with a laugh.